readthedocs/readthedocs.org/docs/dev/design/redirects.rst

 Currently, if users want to redirect a path with a trailing slash and without it, they need to create two separate redirects (``/page/`` and ``/page``).

-We can simplify this by normalizing the path before matching it.
+We can simplify this by normalizing the path before matching it, or before saving it.

 For example: